DaleMargel/Web-Survey/TechStack.md

 While a PWA can be served by any means, it can request a lot of data, dynamic updates and make calls to services.
 This works best with a modern server.

+# Holotypes
+In the article [Application Holotypes: A Guide to Architecture Decisions](https://jasonformat.com/application-holotypes/), Jason Miller describes the main categories of web applications and their overall architecture.
+This can inform our choice of tools, or at least get us thinking about the type of application we are writing.
+Spoiler: they are all PWA.

 [Next> Anatomy of a Web Application](Anatomy.md)